 - If it has spread (metastasized) to other parts of the body

-- A blood test called lactate dehydrogenase (LDH) for stage IV melanoma
+- A blood test called lactate dehydrogenase (LDH) for stage 4 melanoma

-Stages I and II are based mainly on the thickness of the primary melanoma and other microscopic features.
-Stages III and IV are based on how far the melanoma has spread from the skin; stage III signifies regional spread and stage IV is based on distant spread
+Stages 1 and 2 are based mainly on the thickness of the primary melanoma and other microscopic features.
+Stages 3 and 4 are based on how far the melanoma has spread from the skin; stage 3 melanoma signifies regional spread and stage 4 melanoma is based on distant spread.

 Stage 0 (Melanoma in situ):